Aaruni29/LED_CLOCK/README.md

 ![Screenshot 2025-07-07 222519](https://github.com/user-attachments/assets/a600a66c-2c22-4628-b4e3-48b2fcd8f1e1)

-Powering the entire circuit is a microcontroller-based system with carefully routed power supply sections.
+Powering the entire circuit is a microcontroller based system with carefully routed power supply sections.
 Each of the 7-segment digits is driven by a separate IC module, and together they orchestrate the display of time in HH:MM format.
 The schematic, shown in the last image, is a complete manifestation of modular design philosophy.
 The top portion of the schematic deals with the brain and power management, while the bottom rows contain a field of driver ICs and segment connections that form the heart of this visual symphony.